hughes84/ambust/README.md

 ![image](assets/images/About1.png)

 Further down in the same section I have a centre logo of the Pre Hospital Emergency Care Council, the governing body who issues Paramedic licences in Ireland.
 To the left of the page I give a description of the process of what happens when you dial 999 to the time the emergency services arrive at your door.
 On the right of the page I explain the different roles there is in the service, showing that there is a variety of careers to explore on and off the road.
-I believe these short but detailed paragraphs give enough information to captivate the users attention without boring them with long drawn out chapters.
+I believe these short but detailed paragraphs give enough information to captivate the users attention.

 [Back to Table of Contents](#table-of-contents)